apiel51/MMDA-Project/README.md

 This application uses mySql which should be running in order for this application to work.

+The general functionality of this project was assigned, but implementation was designed individually.

 This project was created for CMSC424 at University of Maryland, College Park with Professor Nick Roussopoulos.